Malawi-DCCMS/weather-app/README.md

 If you can't get this to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.

+# Building your App

+To generate debug or release APKs for testing purposes using Android Studio please follow the steps outlined [here](https://code.tutsplus.com/how-to-generate-apk-and-signed-apk-files-in-android-studio--cms-37927t).

+To generate debug or release APKs for testing purposes using the command-line please follow the steps outlined [here](https://developer.android.com/build/building-cmdline).

 # Learn More

 To learn more about React Native, take a look at the following resources: